 Project language: English

-Academic credits available: 9 ECTS credits are available through New Bulgarian University, Bulgaria.
+Academic credits available: 12 ECTS credits are available through New Bulgarian University, Bulgaria.

 Experience required: No previous experience is required.

-The participants should have medical insurance including repatriation.
+The participants should have medical insurance, including repatriation.
 The participants should inform the project staff about any health issues, allergies, and food preferences.

 Participants will use the tools and equipment available at the site and are not expected to bring any additional equipment.

-WATCH STUDENTS' TESTIMONIALS! |
+| WATCH STUDENTS' TESTIMONIALS! |

 Periods of excavations:

-For more than a century the ancient city of Stobi has been attracting scientists from all over the world to reveal its secrets.
+For more than a century, the ancient city of Stobi has been attracting scientists from all over the world to reveal its secrets.

-The first reported excavations were begun during the World War I by German officers and the archaeologist Hald and later on Krischen;
+The first reported excavations were begun during World War I by German officers and the archaeologist Hald and later on Krischen;

 1923 to 1940 - Excavations, directed by Balduin Saria and R. Eger, Kj.
 Truhelka, V. Petkovic, J. Petrovic, Dj.
 Mano-Zissi - the Belgrade National Museum;